MEM2677/spid-bundle-be/README.md

 ### Installation

+Final users at this point can install the bundle from the [official Entando Hub](https://entando.com/en/hub.page), while the developers can install the bundle using the CLI;
-As expected we use the CLI to install in a cluster.
-The procedure is the same presented [in the official documentation](https://developer.entando.com/v7.1/tutorials/create/pb/publish-project-bundle.html#create-and-deploy-a-bundle-project) so:
+the procedure is the same presented [in the official documentation](https://developer.entando.com/v7.1/tutorials/create/pb/publish-project-bundle.html#create-and-deploy-a-bundle-project), so:

 ```shell
 ent bundle pack